marshaltudu14/shopify-lugdi/memory-bank/systemPatterns.md

 - **Component Model:** Utilizes reusable components, likely following Atomic Design principles to some extent, leveraging Shadcn/ui components.
 - **State Management:**
   - **Cart:** React Context API (`CartContext`) for client-side cart state.
 State is persisted to encrypted `localStorage`.
+(Zustand dependency exists but is unused).
+  - **Wishlist:** React Context API (`WishlistContext`) for client-side wishlist state.
-  - **Global State (Potential):** Zustand is listed as a dependency, potentially used for other global state needs (e.g., UI state, user session if not handled by next-auth).
-Needs confirmation.
+  - **Global State (Potential):** Zustand is listed as a dependency, but is not currently used in the codebase.
+State management primarily relies on React Context and local component state.
   - **Local State:** Standard React `useState` and `useEffect` for component-level state.
 - **Data Fetching:**
   - **Server Components:** Likely used for initial page loads, fetching data directly on the server (e.g., product details, collection pages).